 the trial, the aftermath, and how it all unfolded,

 An Indecent Indictment & America's Adoption Travesty

 ~~~ Also Author of ~~~

-One Woman's Search for the Child she Surrendered During the Mid 50's
+Sandy's Search for the Child she Surrendered during the Mid 50's

-In 1976, Sandy was invited to speak to The Children's Bureau in Wilmington, DE (pictured on right) to share her birthparent experience with adoptive parents and social workers.
-That became the catalyst for her ongoing reform work.
+In 1976, Sandy was invited to speak to the Children's Bureau in Wilmington, DE (pictured on right) to share the tremendous loss of her child that occurred in 1954, with adoptive parents and social workers.
+That single event of sharing her story, and then realizing she could effect change, became the catalyst for her ongoing reform work.
 During the 1980's she founded the following national organizations:

 Adoption Triangle Ministries